 You always have to let your doctor know if you have or have had any heart problems.
 And you must always tell them if you have a pacemaker.

 - type of radiotherapy

 - pericardial effusion.
 This is when fluid builds up around the heart.
 This can cause breathlessness.
 If this happens, you may need a procedure to drain the fluid.

-You might need to hold your breath at times during the treatment if you have radiotherapy to your left breast.
+You might need to hold your breath at times during the treatment if you have radiotherapy to your left breast or the lymph nodes behind the breast bone.
 This is to protect your heart from the radiotherapy.

 The radiographer talks to you over a speaker.
 They tell you when to hold your breath.
-It could last between 2 to 17 seconds.
+It could last up to 20 seconds and they may ask you to do several breath holds.
 This technique is called deep inspiration breath hold (DIBH).